openxc/vi-firmware/docs/testing.rst

 functionality on the device such as the BLE radio, RTC and SD card.
 Supported on CrossChasm C5 hardware this option creates a firmware build that will check that hardware and glow an onboard LED depending on the result.
+The method for programming the test firmware is same as that for the default settings.
 If all tests were a sucess then the green LED will glow on the device.
 Failure will result in blinking of red LED after which it will glow continuously red.
+To repeat the test one has to unplug the device and power cycle the board.

   .. code-block:: sh